Brightspace/htteep/README.md

-# http-dup
+# htteep

-A tool for passively duplicating HTTP requests via packet sniffing to multiple backends and diff'ing responses.
+A tool for passively duplicating HTTP/1.1 requests via packet sniffing to multiple backends.

 Building
 --------